AciLabDev/acitunes/README.md

 # AciTunes
-Music Insects reimplementation / Original concept by Toshio Iwai
+Music Insects rewrite / Original concept by Toshio Iwai

 Developed by AciLab for Processing

 Libraries (not included) used:
-- Minim
+- Minim (can be installed from Processing's Contribution Manager)
-- The MidiBus
+- The MidiBus (can be installed from Processing's Contribution Manager)
-- TUIO
+- TUIO (download from TUIO.org)

 Font used:
 - Code New Roman (https://fontlibrary.org/en/font/code-new-roman)